hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

 }
 ```

-* `metadata` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)), The metadata key-value pairs that you want to patch onto the instance.
+* `metadata` - (Optional), The metadata key-value pairs that you want to patch onto the instance.
 For more information, see [Project and instance metadata](https://cloud.google.com/compute/docs/metadata#project_and_instance_metadata).

-* `labels` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)), The label key-value pairs that you want to patch onto the instance.
+* `labels` - (Optional), The label key-value pairs that you want to patch onto the instance.

 - - -